madickinson/Books-Read/2016-Books.md

 - Newport, C. (2016) *Deep Work: Rules for Focused Success in a Distracted World.* United States: Grand Central Publishing.
 - Olen, Helaine, and Harold Pollack.
 (2016) *The Index Card: Why Personal Finance Doesn’t Have to Be Complicated.* 1 edition.
 New York, New York: Portfolio, Print.
 - Pressfield, S. (2005) *Gates of Fire: An Epic Novel of The Battle of Thermopylae.* New York: Random House.
+- Richards, C. (2004) *Certain to win: The strategy of john boyd, applied to business.* United States: Xlibris Corp.
 - Singh, Simon.
 (2000) *The Code Book: The Science of Secrecy from Ancient Egypt to Quantum Cryptography.* N.p., Print.
 - Sutherland, Jeff, and J. J. Sutherland.
 (2014) *Scrum: The Art of Doing Twice the Work in Half the Time.* New York: Crown Business, Print.